Normandy, Missouri: History

 In 1960, the Normandy School District approved a bond issue to buy the Bellerive Country Club to form a junior college.
-In 1963 the Normandy Residence Center became the University of Missouri–St. Louis; the university is partially within the city of Normandy.
+In 1963, the Normandy Residence Center became the University of Missouri–St. Louis; the university is partially within the City of Normandy.

 In May 1977, Normandy annexed Berdell Hills.

+In August 2023, Normandy and the Village of Glen Echo Park voted to consolidate municipalities.
+The consolidation took effect on February 8, 2024.